ethan-richardson/Bullboard/README.md

 - Zayaan Rahman (zayaanra)

 TODO:
-- [ ] Look into React/Django/Other Resources that might be helpful
+- [ ] Look into React/MongoDB/Other Resources that might be helpful
-- [ ] Work on front-end (TCP Sockets, HTTP Requests)
+- [X] Work on front-end (TCP Sockets, HTTP Requests)
 - [X] Work on Figma
 - [ ] Setup/Figure out database
-- [ ] Work on Open-Source Report for Django
+- [ ] Work on Open-Source Report for Django or MongoDB